 - Know your team/stakeholders: Understand their values and pain points.
 Listen more than you speak.

-- Target the core drivers: Instead of influencing everyone, focus on the key players or target areas where you can have the biggest impact.
+- Target the core drivers: Instead of influencing everyone, focus on the key players or areas where you can have the most significant impact.

 - Build confidence: Start frequent exchanges of valuable insights.
 Transparency and honesty go a long way in fostering trust.